SaltySOMAdmin/Reddit-UFOs_Archive/README.md

 # Subreddit-to-Subreddit Archive

-## This is a reddit bot designed to backup posts from one subreddit to another on a set schedule.
+### This is a reddit bot designed to backup posts from one subreddit to another on a set schedule.
 - Post-ids are logged to verify posts aren't duplicated.
 - Post flairs are copied to match the original post.
 - Comments are left in the body of the duplicated post tagging the original post, the original author, and direct links to media if applicable.
+- A separate script is included to modify the flair of posts that are removed from the original subreddit.

 # Setup